fanglaosi/fanglaosi.github.io/_pages/about.md

 </a>

 - The **first** to explore in-context learning for skeleton sequence modeling.
-- Solve the over-fitting problem that is encountered when using the masked-modeling-style training framework of existing methods.
+- Solve the over-fitting problem encountered when using the masked-modeling-style training framework of existing methods.

 </div>
 </div>